navyarojin/trivega/README.md

 ## Run RTL Simulation

-The intended RTL simulation flow uses Siemens QuestaSim.
-Vivado/XSim is also provided as a temporary waveform-viewing fallback when the Questa license is not available.
+Simulation on both QuestaSim and Vivado is available.

-The `make` and `python` commands below are identical on Windows (PowerShell) and Linux (bash); only the venv activation and PATH setup above differ between platforms.
+The `make` and `python` commands below are identical for Windows and Linux.

 Run the default simulation: